Bhal/hello-world/README.md

-HelloWorld for App Engine Standard (Java 8)
+Hello World for App Engine Standard (Java 8)
 ============================

 This sample demonstrates how to deploy an application on Google App Engine.